aws/aws-sdk-php-laravel/README.md

 );
 ```

-Now find the `providers` key in `app/config/app.php` and register the AWS Service Provider.
+Find the `providers` key in `app/config/app.php` and register the AWS Service Provider.

 ```php
 'providers' => array(